-Some heart valve problems are minor and do not need treatment while other heart valve problems are more serious and require treating with medicine, a procedure or surgery.
-Heart tests can confirmif you have heart valve disease.
+Some heart valve problems are minor and do not need treatment.
+Other heart valve problems are more serious and require medicine, a medical procedure or surgery.

 If you have advanced heart valve disease, you may need to have valve surgery to repair or replace your valves.
 If left untreated, advanced heart valve disease can be life-threatening and may cause heart failure.

 Talk with your doctor about heart valve disease prevention, your condition and your concerns.

 Visit your doctor regularly and keep your medical appointments as scheduled.
 You may have an echocardiogram or other tests to check your condition.